Livingston deputy's deadly crash under criminal investigation, heading to grand jury

 Watch live WBRZ newscasts here.

-That case, involving the death of Christinia Estave, is scheduled to go before a grand jury next week.
+That case, involving the death of Christinia Estave on July 15, is scheduled to go before a grand jury next week.

 WBRZ has made an editorial decision not to identify the deputy at this time.
 The Livingston Parish Sheriff's Office has not been transparent pertaining to discipline, administrative leave or the deputy's status at the department since the crash.
 The agency has also offered scant information pertaining to the call that he was responding to when he slammed into the car Estave was driving.